Climate Change: beyond the 'consensus'

 Panel: Climate Change and the perils of Net Zero

-• Johan Gardebo, Research Fellow, Clare Hall, University of Cambridge
+• Johan Gardebo, research fellow, Clare Hall, University of Cambridge

 • Barbara Kolm, founder, Free Market Road Show; director, Austrian Economics Center; president, Hayek Institute and Professor of Austrian Economics, University of Donja Gorica, Montenegro